dotnet/csharpstandard/standard/expressions.md

 > *Example*: The example
 >
 > ```csharp
-> from c in customersh
+> from c in customers
 > join o in orders on c.CustomerID equals o.CustomerID
 > select new { c.Name, o.OrderDate, o.Total }
 > ```